NuclearGeekETH/openai-realtime-next-app/README.md

 ## Acknowledgements

 Thank you for exploring the Next.js version of the OpenAI Realtime Console.
-We appreciate the collaborative efforts of the entire API and design teams who contributed to making this possible.
+This is a clone OpenAI's React version: [https://github.com/openai/openai-realtime-console](https://github.com/openai/openai-realtime-console).

 - [OpenAI Developers](https://x.com/OpenAIDevs)
-- Special Contributors: Jordan Sitkin, Mark Hudnall, Peter Bakkum, and others.

 For feedback and inquiries, please reach out via our GitHub repository or on Twitter.